Read more in this section

 In June 2016, Action Against Hunger was awarded a Long-Term Agreement (LTA) for the provision of technical nutrition support to UNICEF country offices.
 The LTA is a formal agreement with UNICEF over a fixed period of time and has been renewed for a year in June 2018.
 The LTA offers the ideal entry point for Action Against Hunger’s country offices and headquarters to work closely to support UNICEF and to influence how they tackle undernutrition at national level.

 Our team in the UK also participate in several working groups aiming at improving the speed and quality of interventions.
-These include the Strategic Advisory Group of the Global Nutrition Cluster, the Infant Feeding in Emergency core group, the International Coalition of advocacy for Nutrition, the Kwashiorkor working group and the Nutrition Non-Governmental Organisation forum.
+These include the Strategic Advisory Group of the Global Nutrition Cluster, the Infant Feeding in Emergency core group hosted by the Emergency Nutrition Network, the International Coalition of advocacy for Nutrition, the Kwashiorkor working group and the Nutrition Non-Governmental Organisation forum.

 Enabling nutrition programmes to reach more malnourished children